google/error-prone/docs/refaster.md

 }
 ```

-We have literally thousands of simplification patterns like this that are presented as automatically generated code review comments at Google that we hope to release in open source soon.
+At Google, we have a tool that uses thousands of these simplification patterns to automatically comment on code reviews, suggesting improvements to code.
+We hope to release many of these soon.

 ## Advanced features